liberland/Constitution/Liberland-constitution.md

 * **§II.3.** No law shall create victimless and/or consensual crimes; no person of age shall be considered a victim of his or her own actions or omissions.
 * **§II.4.** No law shall establish the institution of slavery, conscription, or any other form of involuntary servitude, within the Free Republic of Liberland, or in any place subject to its jurisdiction.
 * **§II.5.** No law shall allow for the private property to be fully or partially taken for the public use without the express and informed consent of, and mutually agreeable compensation to, the owner.
-* **§II.6.** No law shall mandate nor forbid any natural and/or legal person to associate and/or transact with any consenting natural and/or legal person.
+* **§II.6.** No law shall mandate nor forbid any natural person of age and/or legal person to associate and/or transact with any consenting natural person of age and/or legal person.
-* **§II.7.** No law shall abridge the right of persons to the control of their own bodies and property, nor interfere with voluntary relations, including those of contractual nature, among persons of age, nor impinge on the right to form cooperative ventures of any kind, so long as no negative rights of others are infringed by force or fraud, or threat thereof, or unbeknown to them.
+* **§II.7.** No law shall abridge the right of persons of age to the control of their own bodies and property, nor interfere with voluntary relations, including those of contractual nature, among persons of age, nor impinge on the right to form cooperative ventures of any kind, so long as no negative rights of others are infringed by force or fraud, or threat thereof, or unbeknown to them.
 * **§II.8.** No law shall abridge the freedom of thought, feeling, belief, opinion, and conscience, or their peaceful expression or dissemination, as in speech, press and other media, artistic depiction, or religious practice; nor shall any law promote or hinder any religion, artistic culture, gender or specific community.
 * **§II.9.** No law shall abridge the right to assemble peacefully where no negative rights of others are infringed; all public areas within the Free Republic of Liberland shall constitute free speech zones.
 * **§II.10.** No law shall abridge the right of any person to use or issue any commodity or item as currency unless either party to the transaction is legally prohibited to possess such item or commodity; nor shall the Public Administration engage in any form of monetary regulation or currency issue; nor shall it establish any Central Bank.